EnzoBnl/enzobnl/bd.md

 [Jacek Laskowski's post on SO](https://stackoverflow.com/questions/44708629/is-dataset-rdd-an-action-or-transformation)

 ##### `.rdd`
-It deserialize `InternalRow`s and put back data on-heap It's a transformation that returns `RDD[T]`.
+It deserializes `InternalRow`s and put back data on-heap.
+It's still lazy: the need of deserialization is recorded but not triggered.
+It's a transformation that returns `RDD[T]`.
 If it's called on a `DataFrame = Dataset[Row]`, it returns `RDD[Row]`.
 ```scala